 The NIH has over 180 laboratories spanning 14 Institutes, all conducting research in the basic, translational, and clinical neurosciences.
-Many of these laboratories and facilities are clustered together on the collegiate NIH campus in Bethesda; 85 can be found in the The John Edward Porter Neuroscience Research Center alone.
-Below are investigators throughout the NIH listed by neuroscience-research areas.
+Many of these laboratories and facilities are clustered together on the collegiate NIH campus in Bethesda; over 80 can be found in the The John Edward Porter Neuroscience Research Center alone.
+On this page are investigators throughout the NIH listed by neuroscience-research areas.
 Expand the research areas and click on the investigator names to learn more or click to see an alphabetical listing of neuroscience investigators.

 Explore webpages for NIH Institutes currently conducting neuroscience research to learn about their individual programs: NCCIH • NEI • NHGRI • NIA • NIAAA • NIAID • NICHD • NIDA • NIDCD • NIDCR • NIDDK • NIEHS • NIMH • NINDS.